Italian unions press Glencore on Alcoa's Sardinia plant

 ROME Italian unions urged Swiss-based commodities and mining group Glencore (GLEN.L) to declare whether or not it is really interested in saving Alcoa's (AA.N) loss-making aluminium plant in Sardinia.

-Last week Glencore showed interest in taking over the plant, saying it would give an assessment of the site on September 5, a date it later pushed back to September 10.

-Officials from the CGIL, UIL, FIM and UILM unions met Glencore executives in Rome and asked them to firm up their declaration of interest, the unions said in a statement on Wednesday.
+Officials from the CGIL, UIL, FIM and UILM unions met Glencore executives in Rome and asked them to clarify whether conditions existed for them to make a formal expression of interest in acquiring the site, the unions said in a statement.

-"Glencore ... reserved the right to make a final assessment, which will be undertaken in the coming hours, over the possibility of making such a formal expression of interest," the Unions said.
+"Glencore for its part reserved the right to make a final assessment, which will be undertaken in the coming hours, over the possibility of making such a formal expression of interest," they said.

 A Glencore spokesman declined to comment.